 Cupping & Gua Sha

-This therapy is used to dispel cold and dampness, improve blood flow, and reduce tension caused by stagnation.
+These therapies are used to dispel cold and dampness, improve blood flow, and reduce tension caused by stagnation.

 Benefits of Treating Yang Deficiency with TCM